harvard-edtech/caccl/README.md

 `npm init caccl`

-You'll be prompted to choose one of the following project types:
+You'll be prompted with a list of project types.
+Choose a type and follow instructions.

 Project Type | Client | Description
 :--- | :--- | :---